-The three Commonwealth nominees form an Executive Committee which may exercise, between meetings of the Council, all the powers and functions of the Council, of which the principal are as follow:-(a) The initiation and carrying out of scientific researches in connexion with primary or secondary industries in the Commonwealth; (b) the training of research workers and the establishing of industrial research studentships and fellowships; (c) the making of grants in aid of pure scientific research; (d) the establishment of industrial research associations in any industries; (c) the testing and standardization of scientific apparatus and instruments; (f) the establishment of a Bureau of information; and (g) the function of acting as a means of liaison between the Commonwealth and other countries in matters of scientific research.
+The three Commonwealth nominees form an Executive Committee which may exercise, between meetings of the Council, all the powers and functions of the Council, of which the principal are as follow:-(a) To initiate and carry out scientific researches in connexion with primary or secondary industries in the Commonwealth; (b) to train research workers and to establish industrial research studentships and fellowships; (c) to make grants in aid of pure scientific research; (d) to establish industrial research associations in any industries; (e) to test and standardize scientific apparatus and instruments; (f) to establish a Bureau of information; and (g) to act as a means of liaison between the Commonwealth and other countries in matters of scientific research.

 State Committees whose main function is to advise the Council as to matters that may affect their respective States, have been constituted in accordance with prescribed regulations.
-A sum of £250,000 was appropriated under the terms of the Act for the purpose of scientific and industrial investigations.
-Subsequently an additional sum of £250,000 was appropriated for a similar purpose.

 - 3. Science and Industry Endowment Act 1926.-Under this Act, the Government has established a fund of £100,000, the income from which is to be used to provide assistance (a) to persons engaged in scientific research, and (b) in the training of students in scientific research.
-Provision is made for gifts or bequests to be made to the fund, which is controlled by a trust consisting of the three Commonwealth nominees on the Council In accordance with the Act, arrangements have been made to send a number of qualified graduates abroad for training in special fields of work. - 4.
+Provision is made for gifts or bequests to be made to the fund, which is controlled by a trust consisting of the three Commonwealth nominees on the Council.
+In accordance with the Act, arrangements have been made to send a number of qualified graduates abroad for training in special fields of work. - 4.
 Work of the Council.-The full Council held its first meeting in June, 1926, since which time it has held meetings at about half-yearly intervals.
 It has adopted a policy of placing each of its major fields of related researches under the direction of an officer having a standing at least as high as, if not higher than, that of a University Professor.

 The main branches of work of the Council are (i) plant problems; (ii) soil problems; (iii) entomological problems; (iv) animal nutrition; (v) animal diseases; (vi) forest products; and (vii) food preservation and transport.
-Successful results have been obtained in a number of directions, but more particularly in regard to bitter pit in apples, spotted wilt in tomatoes, water blister of pineapples, blue mould of tobacco, the feeding of sheep for increased wool production, black disease, infectious entero-toxæmia, pulpy kidney and caseous lymphadenitis of sheep, internal parasites, soil surveys, paper making from Australian timbers, timber seasoning and timber preservation.
-More detailed information concerning the work of the Council may be found in Year Book No. 22, pp. 1000 and 1010, but considerations of space preclude its insertion herein.
+Successful results have been obtained in a number of directions, particularly in regard to bitter pit in apples, spotted wilt in tomatoes, water blister of pineapples, blue mould of tobacco, the cultivation and drying of vine fruits, the cultivation of citrus fruits, the feeding of sheep for increased wool production, black disease, infectious entero-toxemia, pulpy kidney and caseous lymphadenitis of sheep, internal parasites, problems affecting cattle in Northern

+Australia, soil surveys, paper making from Australian timbers, timber seasoning and preservation, and the preservation and transport of food-stuffs.
+More detailed information concerning the work of the Council may be found in Year Book No. 22, pp. 1009 and 1010, but considerations of space preclude its insertion herein.